tengstrand/lein-polylith/readme.md

 4. AOT compile changed components, bases and systems to check that they compile against the interfaces.
 5. runs tests for all bases and components that have been affected by the changes.
 6. executes build.sh for all changed systems.
-7. if the entire build is successful and no steps are omitted, the success command that updates the time for last successful build is executed.
+7. if the entire build is successful, the success command that updates the time for last successful build is executed.

 We can now execute the newly-generated executable system:
 ```